Honey: 6 Health Benefits & 6 Varieties

 This is because it increases the absorption of plant-derived iron.
 Per 100 grams, honey contains about 0.5 grams of vitamin C.

 If stored properly, this natural product can be stored for several years.
-At best, stow it at a room temperature of 64 Fahrenheit in a dry and dark environment.
+It is best to store honey at a room temperature of 64 degrees Fahrenheit in a dry and dark environment.

 However, if the honey was bottled incorrectly, it can ferment.
 If the liquid is spoiled, you can recognize it by the alcoholic taste and the formation of bubbles.